 Expecting mothers and fathers often feel worried about whether or not their child will be healthy.
 Some of the major factors currently posing a threat to bearing a healthy child include exposure to chemicals and radiation at home or work, exposure to infectious diseases, and use of cigarettes and other drugs during pregnancy.
 Various types of medications and drugs can have serious and potentially lethal effects on the development of a fetus.
 Teratology, the study of the causative factors of birth defects, has provided a great deal of information regarding the effects of drugs taken during pregnancy on a developing baby.1 In the United States, about 150,000 babies are born each year with birth defects, totaling about 3% of all children born.2

 Females who use drugs, such as alcohol and tobacco, while pregnant are at an increased risk for complications during pregnancy and after childbirth.
-These complications may include premature labor, miscarriage, or developmental disorders.1 The greater that the doses and frequency of drug use are, the greater the likelihood and severity of possible complications becomes.
+These complications may include premature labor, miscarriage, or developmental disorders.1 The greater that the doses and frequency of drug use are, the greater the likelihood and severity of possible complications become.
 The timing within the period of pregnancy also influences the effects of fetal damage related to drug use.
 For example, between 4 and 8 weeks after conception, drugs and alcohol are more likely to increase the risk of spontaneous abortions or physical deformations as compared to the late stages of fetal development and pregnancy.1 Consuming harmful chemicals after the eighth month of gestation is often associated with retarded growth, prematurity, low birth weight, and neurological damage.
 Any drug taken is capable of reaching a developing baby through the placenta, so any drug that affects the mother also affects the developing baby.

 One of the greatest risks posed to a developing baby is the possibility of an overdose, as even small amounts of some drugs can be overwhelming for the developing baby’s liver.
 Additionally, certain drugs alter natural hormonal and metabolic processes, affecting how the placenta functions and how the baby develops.1 This article explores the specific effects of some major drugs that may be taken during pregnancy.